Chapter 14: System Configuration for In-Silico

 - to check installed packages.

-Now, Biobb and all necessary dependencies are installed.
 In Chapter 16, we will use biobb to prepare MD simulations using GROMACS.
 Several tutorials will guide you through this process.